Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-This test provides information about the amount of albumin you have compared with globulin, a comparison called the A/G ratio.
-This test is useful when your doctor suspects you have liver disease.
+This test provides information about the amount of albumin you have compared with globulin.
+This comparison is called the A/G ratio.
+This test is useful when your healthcare provider suspects you have liver disease.

-You may need this test to determine whether you have liver disease, such as cirrhosis.
+You may need this test to find out whether you have liver disease, such as cirrhosis.
 Symptoms of cirrhosis include:

-Fluid buildup in the abdomen, which causes abdominal pain and swelling
+Fluid buildup in the belly (abdomen), which causes abdominal pain and swelling

 Nausea and vomiting